joinSamBalboa/Candy_Island/README.md

 </div>

 <h4>Day 2</h4>
-<li>One feature I deinitely wanted to add was the time that the user is logged in for, I did this by creating a variable that would change the timedelta in the authentication</li>
+<li>One feature I definitely wanted to add was the time that the user is logged in for, I did this by creating a variable that would change the timedelta in the authentication</li>
 <li>Finished building the backend, adding the last profile route which would allow request of the users detail with the need of their pk.</li>

 ```